jaebum44/RC/README.md

 Bit Autonomous RC Car Project
 ======================

-Note: this repository was created for the final project of bit IoT embedded system developer course and won't receive any major updates.
-Still, you can use this repository as a study reference or for some practical purposes.
+Note: this repository is created for the final project of bit IoT embedded system developer course and won't receive any major updates after completion.
+We are still in progrss though you can use this repository as a study reference or for some practical purposes.

 | junghwk | yeogue | jaebum44 | desung7 |
 | :---: | :---: | :---: | :---: |